Director of Economic Development and Tourism |

 Summary

-The successful candidate will manage a staff of eight, administer a $1.3 million budget, implement a strategic plan and organizational policies, oversee a $3.5 million small business loan portfolio, leverage economic development funding, maintain relationships with community stakeholders, act as the agency's spokesperson, and serve as a first point of contact for businesses desiring to grow in Columbia County.
+The successful candidate will manage a staff of seven, administer a $1.3 million budget, implement a strategic plan, oversee a $3.5 million loan portfolio, leverage economic development funding, maintain relationships with community stakeholders, act as the agency's spokesperson, and serve as a first point of contact for businesses desiring to grow in Columbia County.

-The President & CEO must be a strong leader with high integrity and top-notch communication skills, capable of working with many constituencies, guiding staff to carry out CEDC's objectives, and able to work independently under minimal supervision.
+The President & CEO must be a strong leader with economic development experience, high integrity, and top-notch communication skills, capable of working with many constituencies while guiding staff to carry out CEDC's objectives and CEDC staff in order to achieve our strategic and operational goals.

-Required Qualifications: Bachelor's degree from accredited college or university, or equivalent 5 years of progressive experience in economic development Understanding of federal, New York State, and local economic development programs and funding sources Knowledge of industrial development agency, land bank, and SBA loan functions Experience partnering with New York State, county and municipal governments Experience providing staff support to a board of directors Writing and public speaking skills 5 years of personnel management and supervision Proven problem-solving, multi-tasking and relationship building skills Familiarity with Columbia County's uniqueness
+5+ years of progressive experience in economic development field Understanding of federal, New York State, and local economic development programs and funding sources Knowledge of industrial development agency, land bank, and SBA functions Experience partnering with state, county and municipal governments Experience providing executive support to a board of directors Outstanding writing and public speaking skills 5+ years of personnel management and supervision Proven problem-solving, multi-tasking and relationship building skills Appreciation for Columbia County's uniqueness

-Participation in evening meetings is required.
-Some in-state travel is necessary.
+The salary range is $130,000 to $150,000 per year.
+Employee compensation and benefit policies can be accessed at this web address: https://columbiaedc.com/wp-content/uploads/2023/09/CEDC-Employee-Handbook-revised-and-adopted-6-27-23.pdf Participation in evening meetings is required.
+Some travel is necessary.
 Mileage for authorized travel is reimbursed.

-To Apply Submit cover letter, resume, and three references by email only to [email protected] no later than December 15, 2025.
-Anticipated hire Q1 2026.
+Please submit cover letter, resume, and three references by email only to [email protected] no later than May 1, 2026.

 |